On existential definitions of C.E. subsets of rings of functions of characteristic 0: Number Fields, Function Fields and Rings

 \section{Number Fields, Function Fields and Rings}

-Throughout this paper, by a function field $K$ (of characteristic 0) we will mean a finite extension of a rational function field $k(T)$, where $T$ is transcendental over a field $k$.
+Throughout this paper, by a function field $K$ we will mean a finite extension of a rational function field $k(T)$, where $T$ is transcendental over a field $k$ of characteristic 0.
 By the constant field of $K$ we will mean the algebraic closure of $k$ in $K$.
 (In our case we will often have a situation where the algebraic closure of $k$ in $K$ is equal to $k$ by construction.)

-By a prime of $k(t)$, we will mean a prime ideal of $k[t]$ or a prime ideal of $k[1/t]$ generated by $1/t$.
-The ring of integral functions of $K$ is the integral closure of $k[t]$ in $K$.
-The primes of $K$ are prime ideals of the ring of integral functions of $K$ or the prime ideals of the integral closure of $k[1/t]$ in $K$ such that their intersection with $k[1/t]$ produces the ideal generated by $1/t$.
-These ideals (or primes or valuations) are sometimes referred to as ``infinite'' ones.

-For each integral function $f$ and each prime ideal $\pp$ of the ring of integral functions, let $\ord_{\pp}f=n$ be the non-negative integer such that $f \in \pp^n \setminus \pp^{n+1}$.
-To define order at $\pp$ for an arbitrary non-zero element of the field, write it as a ratio of two integral elements and extend the definition to the ratio in the natural way.
-It can be shown that while representing elements of the field as ratios of integral elements can be done in infinitely many ways, each such representation produces the same order.
-Define the order of 0 to be infinity.
-The order at infinite valuations is defined in the same manner but with respect to the integral closure of $k[1/t]$ in $K$.

-Given a definition of the order at a prime we can now give an alternative description to the rings of integral functions.
-Unlike rings of algebraic integers within number fields, rings of integral functions are not uniquely determined within a given function field, but depend on the choice of $t$.
-One can show that describing a ring of integral functions is equivalent to selecting a finite set of primes of $K$ and considering the ring functions which are allowed to have negative order at these primes only.
-This is the definition we will use below in Notation \ref{notoriginal}.